Your Credit Score Questions, Answered!

 How long does it take to repair a bad score?

 Just like Rome wasn’t built in a day, your credit score cannot be fixed in a day either.
 The amount of time is dependent on what exactly needs to be fixed.
 Depending on whether there was a mistake on the report or a loan was paid off, getting a bad score fixed will take time.
 Either way, if you give it enough time and do what needs to be done, it is possible to obtain a better credit score.

 What kind of circumstances can bring down a good score?

-What are classic “silly” to make to avoid getting a bad score?
+What are classic “silly” mistakes people make that affect their score?